 But then they share some negatives of IPL.
 They go on to say your skin may absorb some of the IPL light causing undesirable heating.
 Here, they imply compared to laser, IPL is less safe and can hurt.
 However, skin heating is a safety concern for darker skin tones only.
 And most IPL devices won’t flash if your skin is too dark.
 They also have gentler IPL intensity levels and filters for safety and comfort on darker skin, whilst the Tria 4X is safe for light skin tones only.
 So, it’s not a totally fair statement.

 Tria finally say the properties of IPL may also mean it’s less effective for hair removal.
-And this certainly makes you want the Tria more.
+And this certainly makes you want the Tria 4X laser more.
 But there’s nothing to back this up, no sources or evidence.
 I also asked Tria Beauty if they had a comparison results study for the Tria 4X and any home IPL devices.
-They didn’t share anything.
+They didn’t share anything 👎.

-In reality, comparison studies with professional grade machinery show there’s no clinically significant difference in results between laser and IPL.
+However, comparison clinical studies with professional grade machinery show there’s no clinically significant difference in results between laser and IPL.
+Learn more in laser vs IPL compared.

 Tria directed me to the full information on the website too.

 Tria also dedicate a whole web page to laser vs IPL and why they say the Tria laser technology is superior to home IPL.
 But, again there are no sources or evidence to back the claim it gives permanent hair removal.
-And it’s somewhat bias in favour of the Tria 4X.
+And, rather unshockingly, it’s somewhat bias in favour of their Tria 4X laser.

 For example, Tria says with IPL “some users may feel an increased level of discomfort” because the diffuse light energy travels through your skin creating heat.